 A cell has about 42 million protein molecules working together in the most complex system mankind has ever witnessed.
-It has been called the third infinity because its complexity is beyond anything we know, just as the universe is bigger and the sub-atomic world is tinier than we know.
-No machine ever built even approaches a cell’s complexity and the chance that trillions of atoms randomly formed millions of proteins in a primal “stew” is effectively zero.
-Evolution clearly needed help and the emerging field of quantum biology argues that quantum effects helped matter to evolve into life (McFadden & Al-Khalili, 2018).
+It has been called the third infinity because its complexity is just as far beyond anything we know as the universe is bigger than we know and the sub-atomic world is tinier than we know.
+No machine ever built even approaches a cell’s complexity, so the chance that trillions of atoms randomly formed millions of proteins in a primal “stew” is effectively zero.
+Evolution clearly needed help and the emerging field of quantum biology argues that it got it from quantum effects (McFadden & Al-Khalili, 2018).

 Quantum effects like entanglement were critical to the evolution of matter, stars and galaxies but until recently seemed to play no part in life.
 No-one doubted that quantum weirdness rules the atomic world but quantum states collapsed too quickly to affect the macro-world of biology:

 “On the face of it, quantum effects and living organisms seem to occupy utterly different realms.
 The former are usually observed only on the nanometer scale, surrounded by hard vacuum, ultra-low temperatures and a tightly controlled laboratory environment.
 The latter inhabit a macroscopic world that is warm, messy and anything but controlled.
 A quantum phenomenon such as ‘coherence’, in which the wave patterns of every part of a system stay in step, wouldn’t last a microsecond in the tumultuous realm of the cell.
 Or so everyone thought.
 But discoveries in recent years suggest that nature knows a few tricks that physicists don’t: coherent quantum processes may well be ubiquitous in the natural world.”
 (Ball, 2011) p272

 The quantum world can bypass classical laws so one expects life to use that power if it can, and it had billions of years to do so.
 Biologists just had to look to find quantum effects in cells: